BSEL-UC3M/IGT-UltrARsound/README.md

 4. Use the Mixed Reality Feature Tool and import MRTK Foundation Feature
 5. Open the scene "UltrARsound"
 6. Import both prefabs in the Prefabs folder
-7. Under "Buttons" --> "ButtonCollection"
+7. In the hierarchy --> "Buttons" --> "ButtonCollection"
 	- "Button4" in Events and OnClick add the USimageStreamer and select the function OpenIGTLinkConnect.ConnectUS method
 	- "Button5" in Events and OnClick add the RigidBodyTrackingController and select the function RigidBodyTracker.UseKalmanFilter method
 	- "Button6" in Events and OnClick add the RigidBodyTrackingController and select the function RigidBodyTracker.StartTrackingCoroutine method